-Special requirements for systems other than stated above are set out in the relevant parts of the Rules.
+Special requirements for systems other than stated above are set out in the relevant parts.

 Systems and piping of ships of less than 500 gross tonnage as well as of berth-connected ships shall comply with the requirements of this Part in so much as applicable and sufficient unless expressly provided otherwise below.